ClickCease Spring Tree Care: Top 5 SF Tips - Arborist Now

 Mulching Techniques

-• Apply a Thick Layer: Spread a layer of mulch around each tree trunk, extending outwards to the drip line.
+• Apply a Thick Layer: Spread a layer of mulch around each tree trunk, extending outward to the drip line.
 Aim for a depth of three to four inches, ensuring uniform coverage without smothering the roots.
 Avoid piling mulch against the trunk, as this can lead to moisture retention and root rot.

 • Choose the Right Material: Organic mulches, such as wood chips, shredded bark, or compost, are ideal for tree mulching.
 These materials gradually decompose, enriching the soil with organic matter and nutrients.
 Avoid using plastic mulch or rock mulch, as they can disrupt soil aeration and drainage.